All Episodes

 Hello.

-Yes, a pleasure, Russ.
+Yes, a pleasure, Rush.

-Uh with regard to what you were saying earlier, the same criticism of the conservatives by the left, which we've outlined today, is the same rationale the Democrats are using to reject the Clintons.
+With regard to what you were saying earlier, the same criticism of the conservatives by the left, which we've outlined today, is the same rationale the Democrats are using to reject the Clintons.

-You know, you and all the other conservatives for the last sixteen years are being vindicated for all the critical uh words and comments you had about the Clinton from the past sixteen years.
+You know, you and all the other conservatives for the last 16 years are being vindicated for all the critical words and comments you've had about the Clinton for the past 16 years and the Democratic actions here in the primary process so far and the rejection of the Clintons is a justification for all your criticisms because in essence, they're agreeing with you.

 Yeah, that's an excellent point.

-Oh my goodness.
+Oh, my goodness.

-You just made a point that few people have come up with on their own uh relative to this specific event, and that is the Democrats are drumming Mrs. Clinton out of their party using the same techniques and the same arguments that conservatives have made about the Clintons since they showed up on the national scene in 1992.
+You just made a point that few people have come up with on their own relative to this specific event, and that is the Democrats are drumming Mrs. Clinton out of their party using the same techniques and the same arguments that conservatives have made about the Clintons since they showed up on the national scene in 1992.

 I'm glad you called.

-Brief timeout, first hour gone.
+Brief timeout, first hour, going like that.

-And Obama's answer was I don't answer those humiliating questions.
+And Obama's answer was, I don't answer those humiliating questions.

 But whichever one it is, I look good in them.